-Students gain experience by applying their academic knowledge to responsible roles outside the university context; they complete 250 hours of training at a reputed business relevant to their academic major, under the supervision of the course instructor.
+Course Description: Students gain experience by applying their academic knowledge to responsible roles outside the university context; a minimum of 250 hours are required at a reputed business relevant to their academic major, under the supervision of the course instructor.
 Interns will experience professional teamwork, complete set tasks, create adequate solutions, and contribute to the overall creative work process, gaining clearer insight about their profession.